 Breakfast is another elegant affair in the morning.
 I’m not sure what I miss most, the full Irish breakfast or simply the wonderful, rich breads.
 You’ll want to pack formal attire for dinner at the restaurant, but pack your stretchy pants with the flexible waistband for your morning meals.

 Hotel rates range from $250. to $1,985 per night during high season for the Presidential Suite.
 Check the website for current pricing and specials.
 Dromoland Castle is a member of Preferred Hotels & Resorts, a collection of independent hotels.
-Compare reviews and rates at TripAdvisor.
+You can make a reservation for your stay at Booking.com, or your favorite booking site.

 Review by Nancy D. Brown, Bay Area Travel Writer and unique experience seeker.
 I was a guest of Dromoland Castle.
 All photos courtesy of Nancy D. Brown.